UnnamedMoose/lotus_extra/README.md

 ```
 	~/lib/lotus_extra
 ```
 seems like a good option.
+This way differently configured versions of the code may be kept separately without the need to recompile every time, e.g. when working on a Lotus executable that needs to be run with/without MPI or in DEBUG/RELEASE modes interchangably during development.